 Inverter Heating and Air Conditioning

-Inverter Heating and Air Conditioning in Northern Virginia
+Inverter Heating and Air Conditioning in and around Alexandria, VA

 Inverter heating and air conditioning technology is a relatively new technology in the United States.
 Although it has been in Europe since the early 1900s in ductless split units.
 Traditional ductless split units are used for heating and air conditioning but are not connected to ductwork.
 If you have been overseas, you may have noticed little ductless air handlers mounted high up on walls, these are ductless mini-splits.
 As the industry continues to evolve, ductless split manufacturers recently developed ducted-ductless units; however they require specially designed ductwork.
 Ducted ductless mini-split units are a great option for home additions and air conditioning retro-fits, especially if you do not want units hanging on your wall(s).